 Networking.
 Fellows learn to establish mutually beneficial relationships with colleagues, expand their range of strategies for developing and using influence, and build a larger, more diverse range of professional resources and contacts.

-California EPFP is jointly administered by the Education Insights Center and the Center for California Studies at Sacramento State University to support the development of a new generation of skilled, informed education leaders who can develop and implement effective policy.
+California EPFP is jointly administered by the Education Insights Center and the Center for California Studies at Sacramento State to support the development of a new generation of skilled, informed education leaders who can develop and implement effective policy.
 The program brings together approximately 20 professionals over the course of an academic year to explore critical topics related to the national program’s three pillars: policy, leadership, and networking.
 California EPFP is tailored to address particular challenges in the state through its focus on 1) connecting K-12 and postsecondary education and 2) connecting state policy development and local implementation needs.
 These connections will be supported through the selection of Fellows, networking opportunities, the curriculum and speaker series, and the applied projects that Fellows complete.

 California EPFP is supported by generous grants from The Rosalinde and Arthur Gilbert Foundation and The William and Flora Hewlett Foundation.